percona/percona-xtrabackup/doc/source/howtos/recipes_ibkx_stream.rst

  Make a Streaming Backup
 =========================

-Stream mode sends the backup to STDOUT in tar format instead of copying it to the directory named by the first argument.
-You can pipe the output to gzip, or across the network to another server.
+Stream mode sends the backup to ``STDOUT`` in tar format instead of copying it to the directory named by the first argument.
+You can pipe the output to :command:`gzip`, or across the network to another server.

-To extract the resulting tar file, you must use the -i option, such as tar -ixvf backup.tar.
+To extract the resulting tar file, you **must** use the ``-i`` option, such as ``tar -ixvf backup.tar``.

+.. warning:: Remember to use the ``-i`` option for extracting a tarred backup.
+For more information, see :doc:`../innobackupex/streaming_backups_innobackupex`.

-Here are some examples.
+Here are some examples:

 .. code-block:: console